Skip to main content

 Build

-The V-Up is a floor-based movement where you raise your upper body and legs at the same time, meeting in the middle.
-It trains your core by requiring both strength and coordination, making it a step up from basic crunch variations.
+The V-Up is a floor-based movement where the upper body and legs rise simultaneously, meeting in the middle.
+It trains the core through both strength and coordination, making it a clear step up from basic crunch variations.
+Abdominal muscle activation directly contributes to lumbar spinal stability — and compound movements like the V-Up engage multiple abdominal muscle groups at once (Stokes et al., 2011).

-You should feel the effort mainly through the front of your core as your body folds upward.
-Focus on keeping the movement smooth, lifting and lowering with control, and using a range you can manage without pulling on your neck or swinging your legs.
+You should feel the effort mainly through the front of the core as the body folds upward.
+Bodyweight suspension and floor-based exercises that demand full-body tension produce meaningful acute muscle activation and fatigue in the trunk muscles (Cayot et al., 2017).
+Keep the movement smooth, lift and lower with control, and use a range you can manage without pulling on the neck or swinging the legs.

 This exercise fits well in core workouts, conditioning sessions, or short finishers.
-To make it easier, bend your knees or lift only your legs or upper body; to make it harder, slow the lowering phase or pause briefly at the top.
+Bend your knees or lift only one segment at a time to reduce difficulty; slow the lowering phase or pause at the top to make it harder.

 1. Lie flat on your back with arms extended overhead and legs straight, palms facing up and toes pointed.